libxsmm/libxsmm/README.md

 ### Call Wrapper
 Since the library is binary compatible with existing GEMM calls (LAPACK/BLAS), these calls can be replaced at link-time or intercepted at runtime of an application such that LIBXSMM is used instead of the original LAPACK/BLAS.
 Currently this only works for the Linux OS (not validated under OS X), and it is also not sufficient to rely on a GNU tool chain under Microsoft Windows.
 Of course, using LIBXSMM's programming interface when performing the same multiplication multiple time in a consecutive fashion (batch-processing) allows to extract higher performance.
 However, using the call wrapper might motivate to make use of the LIBXSMM API.

-There are two cases to consider: (1)\ an application which is linking statically against LAPACK/BLAS, and (2)\ an application which is dynamically linked against LAPACK/BLAS.
+There are two cases to consider: (1)&#160;an application which is linking statically against LAPACK/BLAS, and (2)&#160;an application which is dynamically linked against LAPACK/BLAS.
 The first case requires making `-Wl,--wrap=xgemm_ /path/to/libxsmm.a` part of the link-line and then relinking the application:

 ```
 gcc [...] -Wl,--wrap=sgemm_ /path/to/libxsmm.a